begolu2/rktik-thesis/02_conceptual.md

 ## Context

 Every thought is created in a context to which it is linked.
-This may either be another thought when a user is replying to someone else or it can be the mindset in which they create the thought.
-Mindsets are collections of thoughts with some additional metadata.
+This can be another thought when a user is replying to someone else, it can be the mindset in which they create the thought or it can be both of them [^both_contexts].
+Mindsets are collections of thoughts, owned by identities.
 There are three different kinds of mindsets for 1) internal thoughts of an identity (mindspace), 2) its published thoughts (blog), and 3) private conversation (dialogue).
 Each of them is rendered with a particular layout and functionality.

-This section will explain the differences between the three kinds of mindsets by detailing their requirements, tasks and conceptual design.
-The last section (see “Threaded Discussion”) will explain how single thoughts and related discussion are presented to the user.
+This section will show how communication happens in the context of a single thought, as well as in mindsets.
+Then, the differences between the three kinds of mindsets are explained though their requirements, tasks and conceptual design.

+[^both_contexts]: If a thought is defined as a reply to another thought and also defines a mindset as context it is included in both contexts.
+Its rendering in each of the contexts also refers to the other side, effectively linking discussion in two separate areas of the website.

+### Threaded Discussion

+Every thought in Rktik has its own page, which collects all information related to the thought.
+This includes both its text content and percepts as well as the thought’s context, metadata and reactions to it.
+Reactions may be replies written by other users, reposts and automatic promotions (see [Promoting Content]).

+Displaying reactions to a thought in a flat listing can make it harder for readers to follow the exchange, as conversations regarding different aspects of the original thought may be interweaved in the listing.
+Rktik solves this problem by using a hierarchical display of reactions.
+Direct replies are aligned to the left-hand side of the screen with subsequent replies indented to the right.
+Every subtree of the discussion is sorted by hotness.

+The reaction tree depth is limited to three levels for performance reasons.
+If a reaction is located in a mindset different from that of the original thought, reactions happening in the other context are also included up to a total depth of three levels.

+If the original thought was created as a reply itself, the page also contains its parent thoughts.
+The thought’s author may define from 0-10 levels, how deep the reply-chain is recursed upwards for this purpose by setting the context-depth setting.
+Setting it to zero hides the upward context from other users and removes the thought from the discussion pages of these ancestors.

 ### Contextual Rights Management